Kermit's Swamp Years: Plot

 The next day, Kermit and Croaker deliberately get caught by Wilson to get taken to the high school and escape upon arrival as the first step of Kermit's plan.
 They meet Pilgrim again, who followed them in order to save Goggles and Blotch as well.
-Pilgrim and Croaker, under Kermit's instructions, distract Wilson by asking them to capture them while Kermit to go to biology class and rescue Goggles, which is part of Kermit's plan.
-Kermit hitches a ride on a student's backpack.
-Krassman intends to dissect Goggles, but Blotch sacrifices himself to return the favor for rescuing him from Vicki.
+Pilgrim and Croaker are captured by Wilson, while Kermit hitches a ride to the classroom on a student's backpack.
+Krassman intends to dissect Goggles, but Blotch goes in his place to return the favor for rescuing him from Vicki.
 Krassman decides to dissect Croaker instead, when Wilson brings him into the class.
 Mary refuses to show the class how the dissection is done and leaves the classroom.
-Kermit manages to free Croaker from the dissection table and fight with Dr. Krassman using some swashbuckling techniques he picked up earlier at a movie theater, but Krassman is able to overpower Kermit, Croaker, and Blotch.
-Goggles finds the knife that Kermit dropped, but after he picks it up, Krassman sees him.
+Kermit manages to free Croaker from the dissection table and fight Krassman using some swashbuckling techniques he picked up earlier at a movie theater.

 Despite the warnings that Kermit should never talk to humans, Kermit stops Krassman from attacking Goggles by talking and asks him to please release the frogs.
-This action leads Krassman to reveal that as a child, he was about to dissect his first frog when the frog begged him to stop, but the frog refused to say anything to everyone else in Krassman's classroom, which caused him to be humiliated.
+This action leads Krassman to reveal that as a child, he was about to dissect a frog who begged him to stop, but refused to say anything to everyone else in Krassman's classroom, which caused him to be humiliated.
 With the truth revealed that frogs can talk and Kermit's rescue plan as a success, Krassman frees all the frogs, dismisses the class and enables Kermit and his friends to return home.
-After a ride back to the swamp's border in Wilson's truck, Wilson adopts Pilgrim and the four friends head back home, where Kermit is hailed a hero for saving Goggles and Blotch and redeeming Krassman.
+After a ride back to the swamp's border in Wilson's truck, Wilson adopts Pilgrim and the four friends head back home, where Kermit is hailed a hero.

 Back in the present, Kermit thinks about how all of them have remained friends over the years before finally arriving at the border and reunites with his friends and family.